-82. In light of its investigation of Facebook's practices in the Washington, D.C. housing market, NFHA investigated other major housing markets across the United States.

-83. On February 1, 2018, NFHA created four ads for fictitious apartments for rent and then used Facebook's Boost feature to target one ad each to four major markets in different regions of the country.
-Using the Facebook Pre-Populated List and Boost's "inclusion" feature, NFHA selected the preset interest inclusion option of "no kids" and the present demographic inclusion option of "men" to target for the ad.
-Using the "exclusions" feature within Boost for each ad, NFHA selected the demographic preset options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02)," "parents with preschoolers (03-05)," "parents with early school-age children (06-08)," "parents with teenagers (13-18)," and "parents with preteens (08-12)" to exclude families with young children and mothers from each Boost's potential audience.
+- 94. In light of its investigation of Facebook's practices in the Washington, D.C. housing market, NFHA investigated other major housing markets across the United States. - 95.
+On February 1, 2018, an NFHA employee using a personal Facebook account created four ads for fictitious apartments for rent and then used Facebook's Boost feature to target one ad each to four major markets in different regions of the country.
+Using the Facebook Pre-Populated List and Boost's "inclusion" feature, the employee selected the preset interest inclusion option of "no kids" and the present demographic inclusion option of "men" to target for the ad.
+Using the "exclusions" feature within Boost for each ad, the employee selected the demographic preset options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02)," "parents with preschoolers (03-05)," "parents with early school-age children (06-08)," "parents with teenagers (13-18)," and "parents with preteens (08-12)" to exclude families with young children and mothers from each Boost's potential audience.
 Facebook estimated that these four Boosts would reach a total of 463,000 people.

-84. Having determined that Facebook had likely developed the same discriminatory content in other major housing markets, NFHA contacted three of its member groups; FHJC, HOPE, and FHCGSA.
+96. Having determined that Facebook had likely developed the same discriminatory content in other major housing markets, NFHA contacted three of its member groups; FHJC, HOPE, and FHCGSA.
 NFHA provided these groups with training on how to use the Facebook advertising features and conduct a similar investigation.
 These groups investigated on their own and jointly with NFHA to assess Facebook's discriminatory practices in their home markets.